opensessions/opensessions/README.md

 ### Setup
 To start the project, download and use `npm install` in the root folder to install the dependencies.
-#### Configure Stormpath
+#### Configure Stormpath Environment Variables
-Add a `stormpath.yml` with credentials as described (https://stormpath.com/blog/fullstack-express-angular-stormpath) to allow stormpath integration.
-(TODO: abstract Stormpath integration away to be non-breaking)
+Use the .sample-env file as a template for the .env file.
+Get the 3 stormpath keys and add them to a new .env file.
+The project will not build without these set.
 #### Configure Database
 Postgres is currently the only storage option configured to run directly with the app.
 The following commands will help you to create a user and database: